 Finishing is a Tricky Business, But Why We Do It Anyway.

 Wood is also a tricky business.
-Color and grain variations are normal within every species, and Ash (our primary choice) is no exception.
+Color and grain variations are normal within every species, and Ash is no exception.
 Lumber quality must be managed from the start.
-Worm holes, fish eyes, and mineral streaks are all terms (and not of endearment) you may hear when you walk thru our plant.
+Wormholes, fish eyes, and mineral streaks are all terms (not of endearment) you may hear when you walk through our plant.
 In addition, we offer solid hardwood products AND plywood products; this is particularly difficult because plywood and hardwood accept finish products quite differently.
 Plywood is a handful to manage all by itself!
 Glue residue, oil, water damage, etc. is often not visible to the eye on raw plywood, but will “rear an ugly head” during the finishing process.
 To be “good with wood” takes training, experience and sometimes a stubborn spirit!

 Finishing real wood products brings challenges for us every day, but we love it!
 Our goal is to minimize (not eliminate) finish inconsistency.
-We are primarily in the stain business (as opposed to paint) because we believe people are drawn to real wood products because of the depth of life that can be found in every piece of wood.
 Our finishes accentuate this life, not hide it.
-Below is a description of each of our 11 fantastic finishes.
+Below is a description of each of our 6 fantastic finishes.

 Frost: This simple “white wash” process soaks into the wood, resulting in a finish that often looks like a clear finish on wood that has white, beige, and pink hues.

-Picket Fence: One of only two opaque finishes we offer; Picket Fence is achieved thru applying multiple layers of pigmented lacquer.
-Grain is visible even though it’s covered with white lacquer and there could be occasional areas of intense grain not covered in lacquer.
+Picket Fence: One of two opaque, painted finishes we offer; the grain is visible, and there could be occasional areas of intense grain not covered in lacquer.
 Nearly no color variation, resulting only from aging.
 For less grain, Maple wood is available upon request.

 Mahogany: Mahogany is one of our two darkest wood tone finishes.
 Rich and bold, Mahogany is very dark, almost appearing black, but with a prominent burgundy hue visible.
 This finish is so dark, color variation should be minimal.